PiotrWalczak2001/RustyWorkflow/README.md

 - process monitoring and reporting
 - versioning and control of flows
 - retry of flows and individual activities
+- containerisation of flows
+- management of flows through the UI
+- integration into external flows

 ## How to use
 (work in progress)